 Ranked 24th in scoring defense and 29th in total defense, this unit was gashed on both the ground and the air.
 Coming off of an 11th ranked scoring defense in 2019, the Titans took a big step back.
 One of their biggest areas of concern, rushing the passer.

 Coming in at 2nd to last (31st) in PFF’s pass rush ranking, the Titans need to add pass rushers to their front 4.
-Ossai was a menace in his limited work at Texas.
+Ossai was a menace in his limited work in Texas.
 He is a smaller compact edge that uses his hands and explosiveness to attack offensive tackles and take angles that disrupt the passing game.
 Ossai has Dwight Freeney type of qualities, the question will be can he put it all together.
 He has the type of love of the game that Mike Vrabel and the Titans will respect, and he brings a skill set that is currently missing on this Titans team; a disruptive force.
 If Ossai puts it all together, he could be a double-digit sack per year guy.

 Travis Etienne, Running Back, Clemson